 Botanical Garden: The department has maintained the Botanical Garden of Sree Narayana College Kollam (BGSNCK) which harbours rare trees, medicinal species & exotic plants.
 The present checklist consists of 215 species, which includes 190 angiosperms, 4 pteridophytes & 2 gymnosperms (updated in 2020).
 Among these, 23 species come under the IUCN Threatened (Vulnerable, Endangered & Critically Endangered) category.
 A greenhouse is established in the middle of the garden with an air composting unit.
-The major attraction of the botanical garden is an artificial forest ecosystem, which is maintained at the eastern side of the garden.
-The majority of the plants, especially woody plants, are digitally tagged with QR code, based on the current botanical nomenclature system.
-In commemoration of the International Year of Plant Health 2020, BGSNCK has been renamed ESSENCE Mini Forest (EMF).
+The major attraction of the botanical garden is an artificial forest ecosystem, which is maintained on the eastern side of the garden.
+The majority of the plants, especially woody plants, are digitally tagged with a QR code, based on the current botanical nomenclature system.
+In commemoration of the International Year of Plant Health 2020, the arboretum of BGSNCK has been renamed as ESSENCE Mini Forest (EMF).

 Centre of Algal Research (CAR): It was started in 1980.
 The algal collections of the department were preserved in liquid preparations and herbarium sheets and microscopic slides.
 The collections are comprised of marine estuarine and freshwater algae.
 Several new algal taxa were discovered and published in recognised National and International Journals.

 Botany Alumni Association